Strategic timing of arrivals to a queueing system with scheduled customers: Related Literature

 \section{Related Literature}

-Optimal scheduling of dual access service systems with mixed customer arrivals; both scheduled and walk-in customers represent a significant challenge in operations management, particularly when walk-in customers make their decisions strategically.
-The complexity of analysing such systems arises from two key aspects; deriving the arrival distribution of strategic walk-in customers and determining optimal appointment times for scheduled customers.
+\jiesen{The scheduling design} of dual access service systems with mixed customer arrivals; both scheduled and walk-in customers represent a significant challenge in operations management, particularly when walk-in customers make their decisions strategically.
+The complexity of analysing such systems arises from two key aspects; deriving the arrival distribution of strategic walk-in customers \jiesen{and determining optimal appointment schedules for scheduled customers given the arrival behavior of walk-in customers.}

 Our work addresses a decision-making problem involving walk-in customers in a system that also accommodates scheduled customers.
 Scheduled customers are given priority for service, but service cannot be preempted once it begins.
 Walk-in customers behave strategically, choosing their arrival times while considering the decisions of other walk-in customers as well as the existing schedule.
 As a result, the arrival distribution of walk-in customers forms a Nash equilibrium.
-Our research connects to two key areas: systems that manage both scheduled and walk-in customers, and the study of strategic behavior in queueing systems.
+Our research connects to two key areas: systems that manage both scheduled and walk-in customers, and the study of strategic behaviour in queueing systems.